H-HOPE/H-HOPE-current-meter/README.md

 ## Material and tools used<a name="material"></a>

 The project was designed in a certain way, that the material and tools necessary to build this project is widely available.
-Most of the parts and tools are avaliable in local technical store or for example on online store Aliexpress.
+Most of the parts and tools are available in local technical store or for example on online store Aliexpress.

 ### Material used for this project: